-“Yesterday, December 7, 1941 — a date which will live in infamy — the United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of Japan.”
+Yesterday, December 7, 1941 — a date which will live in infamy — the United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of Japan.President Franklin D. Roosevelt

 There is a beautiful lagoon in the Hawaiian Islands that is named for the lustrous jewel that is formed when a piece of sand irritates a clam into coating it to protect itself.
 This harbor also houses the headquarters of the United States Pacific Fleet, and has been an important part of the American Naval placement in the Pacific Ocean since 1887.

-History of Pearl Harbor Remembrance Day
+History of National Pearl Harbor Remembrance Day

-The History of Pearl Harbor Remembrance Day is the history of the attack itself, an attack which took place on December 7th, 1941.
+The History of National Pearl Harbor Remembrance Day is the history of the attack itself, an attack which took place on December 7th, 1941.
 The attack was devastating, killing over 2,400 citizens of the United States from the time it began at 7:48am Hawaiian time and ended just 90 minutes later, making the attack incredibly devastating.
 Multiple ships were lost during the attack, though things could have been much worse.

 The purpose behind this surprise attack?
 America was well positioned in the Pacific to interfere with Japanese fleet maneuvering, and it was hoped that by launching this assault they would cripple the US Pacific Presence and be able to control the ocean unhindered.

-How to celebrate Pearl Harbor Remembrance Day
+How to commemorate National Pearl Harbor Remembrance Day

 All over the US there are ceremonies to honor these men and women along with the rest of the surviving WWII veteran’s, of which there were 855,070 in 2016.
 Servicemen all over the world deserve the respect of their countrymen, and the war affected us all, so even if you aren’t American, pay your respects to those who serve.